 It is feasible to do this with some precision, but it requires specialized training that most police departments don't include within their training process.

-Since an individual would need special training or specific knowledge to make these inferences accurately, a court requires a showing of such knowledge or training before this kind of determination can be admissible.
+Since an individual would need special training or specific knowledge to make these inferences accurately, a court requires documentation of knowledge or training before this evidence can be admissible.

-Be Careful What You Say
+Be Careful of What You Say

-Our Georgia personal Injury attorneys have both the medical and legal expertise to efficiently protect your rights and gain the compensation you deserve after suffering injuries.
+The Car Accident Attorney's with The Brown Firm have both the medical and legal expertise to efficiently protect your rights and gain the compensation you deserve after suffering injuries.